iTwin/itwinjs-core/docs/learning/SupportedPlatforms.md

 | Node 10.x* | ✔️ |
 | Node <10.17 | ❌ |

-> \* Node 10.x is no longer in LTS and thus is no routinely tested.
+> \* Node 10.x is no longer in LTS and thus is not routinely tested.

 ### Backend Prerequisites